stefanosimonetto/CVE_Key_terms_comparison/README.md

 ## What to expect by running the artifact
 When running the artifact, the following steps will be performed:

-The Docker container will set up the necessary environment.
+1-The Docker container will set up the necessary environment.

-The dataset will be loaded (this process will take few minutes) Each model will be run in inference mode, one at a time, generating and printing the classification reports corresponding to all the tables presented in the paper.
+2-The dataset will be loaded (this process will take few minutes)

+3-Each model will be run in inference mode, one at a time, generating and printing the classification reports corresponding to all the tables presented in the paper.

 ## dataset availability
 The complete dataset is available and can be accessed at: https://drive.google.com/drive/folders/13i4sKSNiHIWU0mQ_MVe1lansIHt-1xKJ?usp=drive_link